hc-ai/hc-ai.github.io/content/podcast/24-05-15-HCAI-podcast-episode-6-governing-ai-with-joanna-bryson/index.md

 ---

-The sixtth episode of the HCAI podcast in which we talk about artificial intelligence governance with [Joanna Bryson](https://www.joannajbryson.org/).
+The sixth episode of the HCAI podcast in which we talk about artificial intelligence governance with [Joanna Bryson](https://www.joannajbryson.org/).

 <!--more-->